 Leadership is an interesting topic.
 We all seem to think we know what it is and can identify when it’s lacking, but often have different definitions of what it means.
 It gets even more challenging when you have different sides with competing agendas/world views clashing with one another.
 Recent events in Baltimore have put a spotlight on how difficult and important leadership can be at times.
 I’ve heard and read many opinions about what’s lacking and/or should be done by local leaders to mitigate the crisis.
 Many also want to turn this into a black and white issue both literally and figuratively.
-However, I think we all need to be careful about jumping to simple conclusions to complex societal problems.
+However, we all need to be careful about jumping to simple conclusions about complex societal problems.
 Social unrest doesn’t happen overnight and then just flame out.
-Until it is adequately addressed, it continually simmers beneath the surface waiting for trigger events to bubble over.
+Until it is addressed, it continually simmers beneath the surface waiting for trigger events to bubble over.
 Unless we learn from and grow through these events, they will only reappear with starker consequences.

 I have spent many years studying leadership in the public, non-profit and for-profit sectors.
 While there are obvious differences between sectors regarding goals, objectives and priorities, the basic tenets of leadership are still the same.
 In the case of what’s unfolding in Baltimore, I’d hope our leaders would do as follows:

 - Lead by example and role model constructive behaviors;

 - Don’t let their emotions rule their actions;

 - Make sure their public communication is unifying rather than divisive;